dashjay/supreme-blob-storage/README.md

 # Supreme Blob Storage (SBS)

-Supreme blob storage(as SBS) is a object storage under control by raft.
+Supreme blob storage(as SBS) is an object storage under control by raft.